qemu/qemu/python/PACKAGE.rst

 Optional packages necessary for running code quality analysis for this package can be installed with the optional dependency group "devel":
 ``pip install qemu[devel]``.

+``make develop`` can be used to install this package in editable mode (to the current environment) *and* bring in testing dependencies in one command.

+``make check`` can be used to run the available tests.